 How is air pollution impacting us?

-There is a need to understand the growing concern of pollution across the nation to prevent respiratory disorders and the occurrence of other health related disorders in people.
+There is a need to understand the growing concern of pollution across the nation to prevent respiratory disorders and the occurrence of other health-related disorders in people.
 Many people in different parts of the country are today facing severe problems due to the deteriorating quality of air present to breathe.

-Harmful air pollutants in the atmosphere have an adverse effect on the health of the human beings which further causes asthma and other respiratory diseases.
+Harmful air pollutants in the atmosphere have an adverse effect on the health of human beings which further causes asthma and other respiratory diseases.

 Below mentioned are some of the problems most commonly seen in people exposed to harmful air conditions: